Red Hot Chili Peppers rock the crowd at windy Coachella

 The group will also perform 10 dates across North America and Europe at music festivals this summer, kicking off with Sunday's Coachella performance.

-As winds of around 35 miles per hour (56 km/h) swept across the festival in the California desert town of Indio, some 130 miles (210 km) east of Los Angeles, revellers dressed for the desert sunshine were forced to cover up as dusk fell across the grounds.
+As winds of around 35 miles per hour (56 km/h) swept across the festival in the California desert town of Indio, some 130 miles east of Los Angeles, revelers dressed for the desert sunshine were forced to cover up as dusk fell across the grounds.

 FOLK MUSIC AND EDM DRAW CROWDS